-Murdoch’s Circle: The Growing News International Scandal
+Murdoch’s Circle: The News International Scandal

-From phone hacking to bribery, the corruption at News International has involved many players -- increasingly, ones close to Rupert Murdoch.
+From phone hacking to bribery, the corruption at News International has involved many players -- some close to Rupert Murdoch.
 We’ve mapped out the players involved in this growing debacle, organized by their proximity to Rupert Murdoch, James Murdoch and other senior staff.
 Keep in mind that in the United Kingdom, officers can make arrests without a formal charge (this Slate explainer provides more details on the British system).

 Do you have photos we can use of any of the unpictured folks below, or know of any other News Corp employee arrests or scandal-related resignations?
 Email us with a photo or link.